 Kappan is a freelance reporter who has covered politics, crime, and current affairs for Malayalam-language news outlets including Azhimukham, Thejus Daily, and Thalsamayam Midday Daily, according to Azhimukham editor K. N. Ashok who spoke to CPJ by phone.
 Kappan is also the secretary of the Kerala Union of Working Journalists, a local trade group in Delhi, Ashok said.

-On October 7, Uttar Pradesh police revealed that Kappan and the three activists were being held in Mathura pending an investigation into alleged violations of the Indian penal code including Sections 153A (promoting enmity between groups), 295A (outraging religious feelings), and 124A (sedition), according to a copy of the police complaint, which CPJ reviewed, and local news reports.
+In October 2020, police in Uttar Pradesh arrested Kappan, along with three political activists with whom he traveled, on his way to cover a gang-rape case that had sparked nationwide protests, Ashok told CPJ.
+Uttar Pradesh police later revealed that Kappan and the three activists were being held pending an investigation into alleged violations of the Indian penal code, the Unlawful Activities (Prevention) Act, and the Information Technology Act, according to a copy of the police report, which CPJ reviewed, and local news reports.

 Later that month, India’s Supreme Court rejected a bail application filed for Kappan by the Kerala Union of Working Journalists.

 Kappan was not provided access to a lawyer until November 17—43 days into his detention— when he was allowed to speak to his lawyer in a five-minute phone call.

 In February 2021, the Enforcement Directorate filed a chargesheet, which details the charges against Kappan and three others, accusing them of laundering foreign funds to incite unrest in the country in violation of the Prevention of Money Laundering Act, news reports said.